 Jain said that with these patients, their concerns often center around possible adverse effects from the vaccination, fears that they’ll contract shingles by getting the vaccination, or the belief that since they’ve never had the illness, they don’t need the vaccine.

-“Another big concern that patients have is cost,” Jain said.
+“Another big concern that patients have is cost,” Jain told Healthline in March 2018.
 “Zostavax cost $213, and Shingrix costs about $280 out of pocket.”

 She explained that even insurance or Medicare coverage doesn’t solve the problem.